fvaleri/strimzi-debugging/sessions/003/README.md

 -rw-------    1 1001     root      170.9M Mar 17 14:38 heap.hprof
 ```

-For the heap dump analysis you can use a tool like Eclipse Memory Analyzer.
+You can analyze the heap dump using tools like Eclipse Memory Analyzer (MAT).